• Overview

 Managing your recovery at home

-To begin with, you might have blurred or double vision, and your eye may be red, watery, gritty and sensitive to light.
+To begin with, you may experience blurred or double vision, and your eye may be red, watery, gritty, and sensitive to light.
 It’ll take a few days for these side effects to improve.

 Here are a few things you can do to help you recover:

-- Wear your eye shield at night for 1–2 weeks so you don’t accidentally rub your eye while you’re asleep – keep the shield clean by washing it with soap and water
+• Wear your eye shield at night for 1–2 weeks to prevent accidental rubbing of your eye while you’re asleep.
+Keep the shield clean by washing it with soap and water.

-- Wearing sunglasses can also help while your eye is sensitive to bright light
+• Wearing sunglasses can also help when your eyes are sensitive to bright light.

-What activites should be avoided after cataract surgery?
+What activities should be avoided after cataract surgery?

-- You can shower or bathe after 48 hours, but make sure you don’t get soap or water in your eye and wear your eye shield when you wash your hair
+• You can shower or bathe after 48 hours, but be sure to avoid getting soap or water in your eyes and wear your eye shield when washing your hair.

 Using your eye drops

-- Tilt your head backwards, look up and pull down the lower eyelid
+2. Tilt your head backwards, look up and pull down the lower eyelid.

-- Squeeze the dropper so that one drop goes in the pocket between your lower lid and your eye – try not to let the nozzle touch your eye or eyelid
+3. Squeeze the dropper so that one drop goes in the pocket between your lower lid and your eye – try not to let the nozzle touch your eye or eyelid.

 To keep your eye drops clean, make sure you: